itzg/docker-minecraft-server/README.md

     docker run --name mc itzg/minecraft-server:java16

-> Keep in mind that some versions of Minecraft server can't work on the newest versions of Java.
+> Keep in mind that some versions of Minecraft server, such as Forge before 1.17, can't work on the newest versions of Java.
+Instead, one of the Java 8 images should be used.
 Also, FORGE doesn't support openj9 JVM implementation.

 ### Deprecated Image Tags